Imran4424/Machine-Learning-Models/README.md

 ### Support Vector Regression (Linear Kernel)

-Support Vector Regression Model is a special type of Support Vector Machine Model which is used for predicting continuous values (regression tasks).
-The Support Vector Regression Model which uses linear kernel works with linear datasets.
+The support Vector Regression Model is a special type of Support Vector Machine Model used to predict continuous values (regression tasks).
+It uses a linear kernel and works with linear datasets.

-While Linear Regression Model fits a straight line minimizing the squared error(using ordiniary least squared methods)
+While the Linear Regression Model fits a straight line minimizing the squared error(using ordinary least squared methods)

 ![Linear Regression](LinearRegression.png)